 Jindo Island isn’t just well known for its animal life.
 Enjoy the quiet beaches while taking a walk on the island to fully relax.
 The island is close to the Dadohae National Marine Park, where visitors can explore Korea’s largest national park.
 Dadohae contains sprawling rock formations surrounded by bodies of water, which make for a breathtaking sight.

 Gwangju is perfect for a vacation in Korea not only known for being the 6th largest city in Korea, but also for being the home of the 1980 Gwangju Democratic Uprising against Korean military dictator Chun Doo-Hwan, an event that earned it the name “the heart of democracy”.
 This city is a thriving center of liberal arts and culture.

 What to See

 At the Asia Culture Center, guests celebrate Gwangju’s democratic history and can view exhibitions and performances from various international artists.
 It’s a place where Asian cultural experiences are displayed and exchanged.

 If all this culture and art is too much and you want to get away, head to Gwangju Lake.
 Located at the foot of Mudeunsgan Mountain, the lake is a great hideout for fishing or just relaxing.
 The lake is rarely crowded with tourists and upstream, you can find the Sikyeongjeong Pavilion.
 The pavilion rests in the shadow of the moon and many writers have come to it to find inspiration.

 Whether you’re interested in a quiet getaway filled with beautiful natural resources or you want to experience the historical background of Korea, there is something for you to do this summer.
 The locations listed in this article are only 5 destinations you can choose from!
-To find out more about Korean summer trips, check out this article from our 10 Magazine staff.
+To find out more about Korean summer trips, check out this article about day trips out of Seoul from our 10 Magazine staff.